shantanughorai/shantanughoraikore.github.io/README.md

 Once the execution is complete, the test results are generated in Results.csv file and can be viewed which test cases passed and which ones failed.

 # Deviations from REST principles
-1. Typicode allows to update a resource using POST method when it actually should have thorwn protocol not suppoetd
+1. Typicode allows to update a resource using POST method when it actually should have thorwn protocol not supported.
 2. Proper status codes are not sent if a resource is missing or if a resource is not found.
-It sends back 200 OK response code
+It sends back 200 OK response code.
-3. If the content type is different from JSON, its just throws back entire error trace instead of proper message
+3. If the content type is different from JSON, its just throws back entire error trace instead of proper message.